Matatika/matatika-build/aws-terraform/README.md

 ## 🚀 Usage

+For now infrastructure is only in `Dev` (`868651350637`) account.
+You have to be authenticated in the target account.

+You can use either `Access keys` from your IAM IC or use profiles.
+To set up a profile, see [AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
+In particular, run
+`aws configure sso` with URL https://matatika.awsapps.com/start Then to use a given profile, attach `--profile` to the AWS command.

 ### 1. Initialize Terraform

 Before the first use, initialize the working directory and backend from `aws-terraform` directory: